Choi Yun-kyum: Club career

-Making his first mark on the football field, Choi Yun-Kyum made his debut in the K-League in 1985 as a Yukong Elephants defender.
+Choi Yun-Kyum made his debut in the K-League in 1985 as a Yukong Elephants defender.
 As a player, he appeared in 162 games.
 He was selected in the National Olympic Team and National A-Team, playing 5 games at international level.
 He also had a chance to play in the 1988 Seoul Olympics.
 He retired as a football player in 1992.